realAbitbol/withings-sleep-notifier/README.md

 - `CLIENT_ID`: Your Withings client ID.
 - `CLIENT_SECRET`: Your Withings client secret.
-- `APP_URL`: The URL of the application.
+- `BASE_URL`: The public URL of the application.
 This is used for authorization and notification URLs.
 - `BEDIN_URL`: The URL to send GET notifications when you enter your bed.
 - `BEDOUT_URL`: The URL to send GET notifications when you leave your bed.